junlarsen/league-connect/README.md

 - Yarn or NPM
 - League of Legends ([download][3])

+You should also check out the [examples](examples) directory for code examples.

 ### Installation

 League Connect ships as an NPM module, installable through Yarn or NPM.
 To add the